 Our compensation committee has the authority to engage and receive advice from external compensation consultants, with all fees and expenses paid by us.
-In fiscal 2020, the committee engaged and received advice from Semler Brossy Consulting Group, LLC, or "Semler Brossy."
+In fiscal 2021, the committee engaged and received advice from Semler Brossy.
 Semler Brossy reports directly to the committee and provides services only as directed by the committee.
 Our compensation committee has reviewed Semler Brossy's policies regarding independence and conflicts of interest and assessed Semler Brossy's independence based on, among other things, this review and consideration of the other factors required by the rules of the Securities Exchange Act of 1934, as amended, and the Nasdaq Stock Market.
-Based on this review and consideration, the committee has determined that Semler Brossy is independent from us and that the services provided to us by Semler Brossy in fiscal 2020 raised no conflicts of interest.
+Based on this review and consideration, the committee has determined that Semler Brossy is independent from us and that the services provided to us by Semler Brossy in fiscal 2021 raised no conflicts of interest.

-In fiscal 2019, Semler Brossy provided our compensation committee with information relating to the prevalence and structure of financial-related perquisites for executive officers, including practices of our peer group and broader survey data, as well as key implementation considerations.
-In recent fiscal years, Semler Brossy has also advised our compensation committee regarding executive officer and director compensation levels and trends, including the practices of our peers and other companies, and the design of our executive officer and director compensation packages.
-Our compensation committee considered this information when setting our named executive officer compensation packages for fiscal 2020.
-In addition, Semler Brossy advised our compensation committee in fiscal 2019 as to the current environment surrounding executive employment agreements and severance agreements, including information regarding peer and market prevalence and other considerations, and provided ongoing advice with respect to the severance agreements that we entered into with our executive officers in March 2020.
+In recent fiscal years, Semler Brossy has advised our compensation committee regarding executive officer and director compensation levels and trends, including the practices of our peers and other companies, and the design of our executive officer and director compensation packages, including with respect to the prevalence and structure of financial-related perquisites.
+Our compensation committee considered this information when setting our named executive officer compensation packages for fiscal 2021.

 Although Semler Brossy does not generally participate in meetings of our compensation committee, Semler Brossy may participate, by invitation, in portions of some of the meetings of our compensation committee, including some of the executive sessions without any members of management present.
-In addition, the chair of our compensation committee and, with respect to the compensation of our other executive officers, our chief executive officer at the direction of our compensation committee may consult, and in 2020 did consult, with Semler Brossy outside of these meetings.
+In addition, the chair of our compensation committee and, with respect to the compensation of our other executive officers, our chief executive officer at the direction of our compensation committee may consult, and in 2021 did consult, with Semler Brossy outside of these meetings.